yolodolo42/lottery-mini-app/docs/treasury.md

 Every bid triggers an automatic Megapot ticket purchase:

-1. **Bid happens** — treasury share (15-75%) goes to LotteryTreasury
+1. **Bid happens.** Treasury share (15-75%) goes to LotteryTreasury.
-2. **Treasury splits deposit** — between Megapot pool and reserve pool
+2. **Treasury splits the deposit** between Megapot pool and reserve pool.
-3. **Auto-purchase** — treasury buys Megapot tickets immediately
+3. **Auto-purchase.** Treasury buys Megapot tickets immediately.
-4. **Routing** — purchases go through MegapotRouter with referral set to ReferralCollector
+4. **Routing.** Purchases go through MegapotRouter with referral set to ReferralCollector.
-5. **Referral fees accumulate** — Megapot pays referral fees to the ReferralCollector
+5. **Referral fees accumulate.** Megapot pays referral fees to the ReferralCollector.

 If the Megapot purchase fails (e.g. Megapot is paused or unavailable), the USDC stays in the Megapot pool and retries automatically on the next deposit.